 How Long To Wait For Paint to Dry Before Sanding

 Determining whether sanding is necessary between coats of paint requires considering several factors, such as the elapsed time and the type of paint used.
-To achieve optimal results, we recommend to wait for approximately 24 hours before sanding.
+To achieve optimal results, wait for approximately 24 hours before sanding.

 This waiting period allows the paint to fully dry and cure, ensuring better adherence and smoother application of subsequent coats.